Key precept: Freedom is the ability to choose one’s actions.

 We can deduce from this primary premise that both desired and undesired consequences can result from choices we make.
-In Adam #2’s case, it was discovering that
+In Mrs. Adam’s case, it was discovering that

 - humans are in fact powerless to sustain life by ourselves, and that